-In the fall of 2015, Delano Public Schools passed a $65 million bond referendum, which will allow the district to respond to the Facilities Committee recommendation that was approved by the Delano School Board in June of 2015.
-This recommendation includes the redesign of the high school from a 9-12 school building into a 7-12 secondary school, the construction of a new intermediate school, which will house grades 4-6, upgrades to the Community Education building, the construction of a new performing arts center and improvements to the fields on our campus, along with additions to the Tiger Activity Center and other campus upgrades.
-Delano Public Schools’ goal is to provide 21st-century facilities for all our students, staff and community members to meet the needs of educational, co-curricular and community-based programs while remaining on one campus.
+In the fall of 2015 Delano Public Schools passed a $65-million bond referendum, which allowed the district to respond to the Facilities Committee recommendation approved by the Delano School Board in June of 2015.
+This recommendation called for the redesign of the high school from a 9-12 school building into a 7-12 secondary school, the construction of a new intermediate school for grades 4-6, accessibility and security upgrades to the Community Education building, the construction of a new performing arts center, and improvements to athletic facilities and the Tiger Activity Center.
+Major construction was completed in December of 2018.

 Early Childhood Family Education (ECFE)

 Recognizing that the home is the first learning environment, these programs teach parents how to educate and interact with their children.
 ECFE gives children a head start, identifies current or potential learning problems, and helps build strong families.
-All of this is vital to children’s learning during their early and future school careers.
+This foundation is vital to a child’s learning during their early years and future school careers.

 Delano Elementary School (DES)

-Delano Elementary School is a K-4 school with a student enrollment of 920 students.
-DES’s mission is to educate individuals to be lifelong learners, possessing the skills, knowledge, creativity, sense of self-worth, and citizenship necessary to function and flourish in a rapidly changing society.
+In the fall of 2018 Delano Elementary transitioned from a K-4 to a K-3 building due to the opening of Delano Intermediate School.
+The school’s mission is to educate individuals to be lifelong learners, possessing the skills, knowledge, creativity, sense of self-worth, and citizenship necessary to function and flourish in a rapidly changing society.
 The curriculum and special programs at DES reflect a commitment to providing educational experiences that prepare learners for the world beyond school doors.
-Emphasis on advancing education through technology with the use of SMARTboards, Sound Field Systems, iPads, Kindles, Chromebooks, Nooks and other devices enhance the student learning experience.
-In addition, DES offers gifted and talented programs for high potential students as well as Title I and Special Education programming.
-The following list includes awards and recognitions earned by DES:

 • In 2012, 2013, 2014 and 2016 DES was designated a Reward School by the Minnesota Department of Education for performing in the top 15 percent of elementary schools in Minnesota.

-Delano Middle School (DMS)
+Delano Intermediate School (DIS)

 Delano High School (DHS)

-Delano High School is a comprehensive 9-12 school with a student enrollment of 776 students.
-DHS is a caring community committed to achieving academic excellence, responsible leadership, and consistent integrity, along with supporting the “Delano Way” which expects students to Show Up, Show Up on Time, Work Hard, and Failure is Not an Option.
-The DHS administration and staff believe that success is not an accident; it takes hard work and preparation as well as an intense focus to achieve success.
-The following list includes awards and recognitions achieved by DHS:
+Delano High School transitioned to a 7-12 secondary building in the fall of 2018.
+DHS is a caring community committed to achieving academic excellence, responsible leadership, and consistent integrity.
+Students are encouraged to follow “The Delano Way: Show Up, Show Up on Time, Work Hard, and Failure is Not an Option.”
+The DHS administration and staff believe that success is not an accident; it takes hard work and preparation, as well as intense focus, to achieve success.

-• In 2006, DHS received the Minnesota Academic Excellence Foundation School Spotlight Award.
+• In 2006 DHS received the Minnesota Academic Excellence Foundation School Spotlight Award.

 DHS offers an advisory program, which assists students in planning their high school career and post-secondary educational, technical and/or career plans.
-In addition to advisory, College in the Schools (CIS), Advanced Placement (AP), Project Lead the Way (PLTW) and advanced classes are offered and post high school credit opportunities are available through online learning and Wright Technical Center.
+In addition to advisory, College in the Schools (CIS), Advanced Placement (AP), Project Lead the Way (PLTW) and advanced classes are offered, and post-high-school credit opportunities are available through online learning and Wright Technical Center.